GeGonzalez10/TiendaOnline/README.md

 # TiendaOnline
-An eCommerce store created using ReactJs⚛️: practice project using styled components, material ui
+Frontend for an eCommerce store created using ReactJs⚛️: practice project using styled components, material ui